-Requirements - Rese earch Essay program:

-1. 0.5 credit in: 0.5

-EURR 5001 [0.5] Interdisciplinary Seminar in European, Russian and Eurasian Studies

-2. 0.5 credit in: 0.5

-EURR 5010 [0.5] Research Design and Methodology in European, Russian and Eurasian Studies

-e work in the selected concentration d Transition Studies or European Studies) 1.0

-se work chosen with the approval visor from the electives course list 2.0

-5. 1.0 credit in: 1.0

-EURR 5908 [1.0] Research Essay (related to the concentration, incorporating the approaches of at least two disciplines represented in the program; the research essay will be combined with an additional 1.0 credit coursework chosen with the approval of the graduate supervisor from the electives course list below)

-Total Credits · · · · · 5.0

-Requirements - Thes is program:

-1. 0.5 credit in: 0.5

-1. 0.5 credit in: 0.5 EURR 5001 [0.5] Interdisciplinary Seminar in European, Russian and Eurasian Studies 2.
+• ,, , 1.
+0.5 credit in: 0.5 EURR 5001 [0.5] Interdisciplinary Seminar in European, Russian and Eurasian Studies 2.
+0.5 credit in: 0.5 EURR 5010 [0.5] Research Design and Methodology in European, Russian and Eurasian Studies (Russian, Eurasian and and European Union S • 1.0 se work chosen with the approval isor from the electives course list 2.0 5.
+1.0 credit in: 1.0 EURR 5908 [1.0] Research Essay (related to the concentration, incorporating the approaches of at least two disciplines represented in the program; the research essay will be combined with an additional 1.0 credit coursework chosen with the approval of the graduate supervisor from the electives course list below) Total Credits 5.0 Requirements - Thesi is program: 1.
+0.5 credit in: 0.5 EURR 5001 [0.5] Interdisciplinary Seminar in European, Russian and Eurasian Studies 2.
 0.5 credit in: 0.5 EURR 5010 [0.5] Research Design and Methodology in European, Russian and Eurasian Studies 3.
-1.0 credit in course work in the selected concentration 1.0 (Russian, Eurasian and Transition Studies or European and European Union Studies

-4. 1.0 credit in course work chosen with the approval of the graduate supervisor from the electives course list below

-5. 2.0 credits in:
+1.0 credit in course work in the selected concentration (Russian, Eurasian and Transition Studies or European and European Union Studies 1.0 work chosen with the approval isor from the electives course list 1.0 5.
+2.0 credits in: 2.0